Usbac/wolff/README.md

 🚀 **Ridiculously fast**: Due to its simplicity, the framework is able to handle hundreds of requests per second.
 It's very friendly with potato servers.

 🛠️ **Comprenhensive**: It has everything you may need for building a web app, from a handy database abstraction layer to a dynamic template engine.

+🦄 **Elegant**: Its source code and interface has been meticulously written, it's expressive and elegant, without depending on a single external dependency.

 ## What's included